 Sen. Jerry Moran (R-Kan.) expressed concerns about whether and how Congress could compensate internet service providers for their contribution to COVID-19 relief--in the form of investment in and payment relief for their customers via the Keep Americans Connected pledge.

-That came in a Senate Appropriations Subcommittee hearing on FCC spectrum auction oversight.
+That came in a Senate Appropriations Subcommittee hearing on FCC spectrum auction oversight, at which FCC Chairman Ajit Pai.

 The FCC adopted its connectivity pledge March 12, then extended it to June 30.
 Virtually all the major ISPs and many of the smaller ones--over 750 in all--signed on to that pledge.